Narges-NJN/ImpactAI/README.md

 ## 🏗️ Future Plans

 - Integration with wearable devices (e.g., CGMs, fitness trackers) for automatic data logging.
-- Advanced analytics powered by machine learning to predict trends and recommend proactive measures.
+- Chat on webapp, and whatsapp bot Connection to more health datas for accuracy
+- Insuring privacy policies
+- Open vision to read images and videos
+- Share links to recommended products to purchase

 ---